danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 ## Library choices that got us here

-There's a couple differences in Subspace that collude to get us to this point.
+There's a couple differences in Subspace that work together to get us to this point.

 First, the nesting strategy of `Vec{SliceMut{Slice{T*}}}`.
 This is not done with inheritance as you might first expect.
 That would allow a `const Vec&` to be used as a `const Slice&`, but it would